Highashikata/Data-Analytics---Power-BI-Cookies-Sales-Analysis/README.md

 - Building the Visuals:
   - Start by inserting a title to your report (to help users to have a first idea about what the report is about).
   - Trim text (numbers) data types.
+  - Make sure to have sales adjusted in currency in order to use them for your visuals.